 What Do You Use To Clean Dark Kitchen Cabinets?

 The answer: A DIY solution of white distilled vinegar, warm water, and a hint of dish detergent inside of a spray bottle paired with a clean microfiber cloth.

 After testing a few different options with my mom, who we tease for having a “doctorate in cleaning” because she’s so amazing/passionate about cleaning, this is the most effective solution we found.

 And when I say we tested a few different options, I literally mean that.

-Like I already mentioned, the solution is made up water, vinegar, and a little bit dish soap.
-I don’t think you need to be super precise and measure these products out exactly, but I do suggest the following:
+As I already mentioned, the solution is made up of water, vinegar, and a little bit of dish soap.
+No harsh chemicals or abrasive cleanershere.
+I don’t think you need to be super precise and measure these products out exactly, but I do suggest these simple steps:

-- Fill 70% of the spray bottle with water
+- Fill 70% of the spray bottle with clean water

-- Fill the other 30% of the spray bottle with white distilled vinegar
+- Fill the other 30% of the spray bottle with white vinegar

 - 2 – 4 pumps of dish soap